 We passionately strive to represent, unite and offer support to hundreds of

 individuals and their families living with, or who have lost loved

-ones to, mitochondrial diseases throughout Northeastern NY.
+ones to, mitochondrial diseases throughout New York.
 Most importantly, MITO HOPE and HELP

 wants our local MITO community to know that they are not alone!
 We